 Posted on July 8th, 2020

 Summer can wreak havoc with your compressed air system if preventative measures are not put in place to protect it from the rising temperatures.
-An increase of heat and humidity on a hot day, combined with the rapid cooling of the system on an evening, will create excess moisture and significantly increase water loading, which can cause a strain on performance.
+An increase of heat and humidity on a hot day, combined with the rapid cooling of the system on an evening, will create excess moisture and increase water loading.
+Which will subsequently cause a strain on your systems performance.

-Follow these 5 tips to prepare your equipment for the warmer summer months and avoid costly downtime:
+Follow these 5 tips to prepare your compressed air systems for summer and avoid costly downtime:

-The first line of defence in removing excess moisture is a Water Separator, which can remove as much as 99% of accumulated water at the point of installation.
+The first line of defence in removing excess moisture is a Water Separator, which can remove as much as 99% of accumulated water.

-Coalescing filters can remove fine oil aerosols and particulate and condition the air to a level suitable for a compressed air dryer.
+Coalescing filters should also be installed as they will remove fine oil aerosols and particulate and condition the air to a level suitable for a compressed air dryer.

-Change the oil.
-Heat and humidity affect the viscosity of oil, so changing it before the summer bake starts will help to maximise its ability to lubricate the compressor.
+Heat and humidity affect the viscosity of oil.
+Therefore, changing the oil in the compressor before summer will help to maximise its ability to lubricate the compressor.

-Inspect drains.
 The rise in humidity levels in summer will mean that drains need to work harder to release the increased flow of condensate.
-Check all drains on tanks, dryers and filters to make sure they are functioning correctly.
+Checking all drains on tanks, dryers and filters will help to make sure they are functioning correctly.

-Check ventilation.
-Make sure to properly ventilate your compressor room and adjust airflow appropriately.
-An increased airflow and good ventilation will help keep temperatures low and the compressor working more efficiently.
+Make sure you ventilate your compressor room and adjust airflow appropriately.
+Increased airflow and good ventilation will help keep temperatures low and the compressor working more efficiently.